mueller-physics/SIM-Collection/literature.md

 > Kevin O’Holleran and Michael Shaw. _Polarization effects on contrast in structured illumination
 > microscopy._ Optics letters, 37(22):4603–4605, 2012. [doi:10.1364/OL.37.004603](http://dx.doi.org/10.1364/OL.37.004603)

-# Reconstruction / Algorithms <a name="reconstruction">
+# _direct_ reconstruction algorithms <a name="reconstruction">

+This describes the _direct_ (now almost somewhat _classic_) reconstruction approach as introduces by the Gustafsson-Heitzmann-papers, i.e.: The sample is illuminated with a finite number of overlapping sinusoidal intensity patterns, these become a finite number of delta-peaks in Fourier space, which in turn allows for a direct (non-iterative) solution to a set of linear equation.
+In contrast, newer algorithms use iterative solvers and what could be called deconvolution-like approaches to SIM, with different advantages and drawbacks over the classic methods.

-SIM reconstruction is usually a two-step process:
+The direct SIM reconstruction is a multi-step process:
 1. _Parameter estimation_: Obtaining pattern orientation and frequency, obtaining (global and something pattern-individual) phase offsets.
 This can in principle be done through different algorithms, with varying performance and sometimes hard-to-find documentation.

-2. _Reconstruction_: Band separation, shift and recombination through filters.
-This step is usually rather straight-forward to implement.
+2. _Reconstruction_: (2a) Band separation, shift and (2b) recombination through filters.
+This step is usually rather straight-forward to implement, though the choice of filters (or _regularization_) can make a huge difference in image quality.

 ## Parameter estimation <a name="parameter">